-Dr. Srinivas Veeramasuneni, Senior Vice President, USG Corporation
+Dr. Srinivas Veeramasuneni, Chief Technology Officer, USG Corporation

 Dr. Srinivas Veeramasuneni is senior vice president and chief technology officer, USG Corporation.
 In this role, he oversees USG’s technology vision, strategy, and investment, including oversight of the Innovation, Engineering, Global Supply Chain, Operational Excellence, Business Incubation, and Marketing functions.
 His organization drives competitive advantage and profitability through collaboration, technology, and customer-centric innovation.